The much-anticipated HDMI 2.1 monitor is becoming more commonplace nowadays, and we're here to make sure you get the best display for your needs.

 Be sure to stay tuned for all the latest updates.

 Frequently asked questions

 As with most tech, there are always questions that pop up time and time again, and we're here to answer the most common queries so you can make the best decision possible with your next upgrade.

 Are HDMI 2.1 monitors worth it?

-In short, yes, they are but only if you want to get the most out of next-gen gaming or your powerful PC setup.
+The short answer is yes, they are.
+But only if you want to get the most out of next-gen gaming consoles or your powerful PC setup.

 Console gamers especially will benefit from these monitors, as they will be able to experience some of the power of next-gen consoles without having to shell out for one of the best TVs for PS5 or one of the best TVs for Xbox Series X.

 If you're on the fence about getting an HDMI 2.1 monitor, we'd recommend grabbing a 4K, 60hz display to test the waters.

 In a more general sense, in the battle between regular and gaming monitors, we'd say gaming monitors are better and these HDMI 2.1 offerings are definitely worth it.